 Despite the year of release, we’ve mentioned that this card wasn’t included in the original 1933 Goudey set.
 Instead, in 1934, collectors had to acquire the card directly from the manufacturer in order to complete the set.
 It was sent through the mail to the collectors who contacted the Goudey company, and it means that it’s now almost as valuable as any of the popular Ruth cards.

 It features a profile image of Lajoie, with a light green background.
 You can tell it’s a later release compared to the other ‘33 Goudey cards due to the style, while it’s easier to find higher grades as it wasn’t released into the wild.
 Only dedicated collectors bothered to contact the manufacturer, so it might be nicer than the average card from ‘33, but it’s also substantially rarer.

 1938 Joe DiMaggio Goudey #274

-Joe DiMaggio was a Yankees legend who spent 13 seasons with the team, going on to become one of the greatest players the game has ever seen.
-He was a three-time MVP winner and an All-Star in each of his 13 seasons, and his total of nine career World Series rings is second only to fellow Yankee Yogi Berra, who earned ten.
+Joe DiMaggio was a Yankees legend who spent 13 seasons with the team, becoming one of the greatest players the game has ever seen.
+He was a three-time MVP winner and an All-Star in his 13 seasons, and his nine career World Series rings are second only to fellow Yankee Yogi Berra, who earned ten.

 DiMaggio is surrounded by small drawings, including one that shows a player holding a bag of money that says ‘$25,000 per year’.
 It notes that the amount is a “pretty fair salary for a young fellow”, so the card is pretty cool if you like throwback memorabilia.
 There’s also a yellow border that leads into the team name, and player info which is found at the bottom.